What AT&T's Time Warner deal means for Verizon

 "We believe we have the right assets," Verizon CFO Fran Shammo said on an earnings call Thursday morning, when asked about its acquisition strategy.
 "There is nothing large out there that we need to be successful at this point in time."

-The list sounds impressive: Verizon (VZ, Tech30) has committed more than $9 billion to buy AOL and Yahoo (YHOO, Tech30).
+The list sounds impressive: Verizon (VZ) has committed more than $9 billion to buy AOL and Yahoo (YHOO).
 It has also snatched up businesses in the buzzy Internet of Things and connected cars markets.

-But just hours after the call ended Thursday, it was reported that Verizon's rival AT&T (T, Tech30) was working on a deal that would instantly dwarf all those investments.
+But just hours after the call ended Thursday, it was reported that Verizon's rival AT&T (T) was working on a deal that would instantly dwarf all those investments.

 Related: Why AT&T wants Time Warner